mohitcpatil/Data-Engineering-Nanodegree-Udacity-Program-Projects-and-Excercise/M2 Cloud Data Warehouse/Project 3 Cloud Data Warehouse with AWS/README.md

-# Project Summary - Boston Marathon Analysis

-Boston and Moscow marathons are famous all over the world.
-This project was a part of course Data Analysis with Python held in term Fall 2019.
-We selected only two marathon dataset from 2017 and 2018 instead for going for multiple marathons.
-This dataset contains participants personal details with the results of marathon in each interval of 5k till 40k. (full marathon).

 # Project Description

  We are going to implement the AWS and Data warehouse concepts to build an ETL pipeline by hosting the database on redshift.
 Data from S3 will be loaded into staging tables created on redshift.
 After which run the SQL statements to create